-- Drain the fuel system.
-It is advised to have the fuel tank as empty as possible before draining. - a.
-Unscrew (rotate left) the carburettor drain plug.
+- Unscrew (rotate left) the carburettor drain plug.
 Use a suitable container to catch the draining fuel, and allow the fuel to drain.
-Store the drained fuel in a properly sealed container. - b.
-Re-install (rotate right) the carburettor drain plug and tighten. - Remove the spark plug and put 5ml of clean engine oil into the cylinder.
+Store the drained fuel in a properly sealed container. - Re-install (rotate right) the carburettor drain plug and tighten. - Remove the spark plug and put 10ml of clean engine oil into the cylinder.
 Pull the starter cord slowly to distribute the oil.
 Re-install the spark plug. - Cover the equipment to protect it.